-Both of these goals are new to the 2013/14 year.
-Our numeracy goal has been our main focus during the staff collaboration times this year, although our focus for our last two sessions will be on our transition goal.
+Both of these goals were new to the 2013/14 year.
+Our numeracy goal was our main focus during the staff collaboration times during 2013/14.
+Discussions about the new IRPs this year during staff collaboration have included discussions on both numeracy and academic transitions to the new IRPs.
 With our numeracy goal we have had several discussions about how to address the goal and to examine how our goal could be investigated considering the new IRPs (which offer some interesting considerations when teaching numeracy).
-In addition, examination of the new school district Assessment Document has led to interesting discussions about how we assess numeracy, in general, and specific to math literacy.
+In addition, continued examination of the new school district Assessment Document and the new IRPs has led to interesting discussions about how we assess numeracy (as well as other academic areas).
 Also, the district has developed numeracy assessment tests for most grades.
-Currently, our grade 2 and grade 6 students are taking these assessment tests, but we are looking to expand to most grades in order to track "atrisk" students through Carisbrooke Elementary School.
-From a staffing point of view, we were able, through LIF, to offer EA support specific to numeracy.
-We also offered numeracy support through LAC and numeracy was the topic of our collegial conferencing project both last year and this year.
+Currently, our grade 2 and grade 6 students are taking these assessment tests, but we are looking to expand to most grades in order to track "at-risk" students through Carisbrooke Elementary School.

+From a staffing point of view, we were able, through LIF, to offer EA support specific to numeracy during the 2013-14 school year, but this was not able to continue through the 2014-15 school year.
+We are hoping to reintroduce this idea for the 2015/16 year and this is reflected in our LIF request.
+We have continued to offer some numeracy support through LAC and numeracy was the topic of our collegial conferencing project during the 2013-14 school year.
+Our Grade two data for 2014 and district data was not available, due to job action, during the 2013/14 school year.

 Concerning our transition goal, teacher surveys/discussions have shown that the importance of obtaining "readiness" for high school is a consistent topic amongst our Grade 7 classrooms.
 Focusing on student responsibility for behaviour, participation and homework completion is a daily topic.
 Specific events such as the district "Grade 7/8 Transition Evening" for students and their families creates great interest in and awareness of the importance of obtaining the skill set that will assist with a successful transition to high school.
-Our FOS is also moving to a 7/8 grouping for connecting students from high school and elementary school (as opposed to the traditional 7/11 model).
+Our FOS has also moved to a 7/8 grouping for connecting students from high school and elementary school (as opposed to the traditional 7/11 model).
 It will be interesting to track how this impacts transition.
 Interestingly, the (new) comprehensive Grade 7/8 transition guide should help to align all schools in the process and offers some interesting ideas that will shape our goal.
 Long term, we will consider both transition from grade to grade and the transition process for students with additional learning needs and students considered to be "at-risk."
-School Goals for 2014-2015:
+Some school and district data was not available during the 2013/14 school year due to job action.